gogins/csound-extended/playpen/README.md

 This is a high-resolution version of Joseph Kung's "Xanadu" piece, often used as an introduction to Csound.
 It's the simplest possible test that your installation of the playpen is working.
-Just load the file in SciTE and use the _Tools_ menu _Render csd piece to audio_ item.
+Just load the piece into SciTE and use the _Tools_ menu _Render csd piece to audio_ item.

 To produce a soundfile, normalize it, and translate it to different formats, just use the _Tools_ menu _Render csd piece to soundfile and post-process and play_ item.

-### sierpinski-csound.py
+### sierpinski-csound-gtk.py

 For this example, install Rick Taube's Python port of the Common Music algorithmic composition system, [musx](https://github.com/musx-admin/musx).